|Cemetery notes and/or description:|

 On October 4, 1961, an application was filed with the State of Oklahoma for a Not-For-Profit organization titled "Alex Cemetery, Inc.".
 The incorporators were named as Jakie Horn, Reford Foster and Sam Cecil (registered agent).

 On June 26, 1962, the Amended Articles of Incorporation were filed with the Secretary of State, State of Oklahoma, changing the name of Morris Cemetery, Inc. to be Alex Cemetery, Inc. Document is signed by Sam Cecil, Alex, Oklahoma.

 The northern half of the cemetery consists of Sections 1N thru 8N.
 These begin with Section 1N at the northwest entrance.
 Using the Hybrid map below, you can clearly see the sections in the cemetery.

 Current cemetery sexton is Sammie Williams.
 He oversees the upkeep of the cemetery which relies solely on donations.
-Donations can be made to the Alex Cemetery Fund.
+Donations can be sent to the Alex Cemetery Fund, P. O. Box 386, Alex, OK 73002.
 Donations, as well as volunteers, are always welcome.